AyanF/cse-syllabus-research/dbms/practice-1.md

-# Problem - Design a database to manage customer profiles, contact details,
- addresses, and user logins for an e-commerce platform.
+# Problem - Design a database to manage customer profiles, contact details,addresses, and user logins for an e-commerce platform.

 # Solution -